logo2

 Sanborn map - Jul 1900

 On 11 Oct 1895, C. A. Pearce & Co. dissolved and J. M. Slonaker carried on the business (8).
 The 1897 and 1899 directories then listed Jacob M. Slonaker as a soda water manufacturer on Hecla St. north of 2nd St. (9).
-Pearce then represented the Bosch Brewing Co. at their Ishpeming branch (38,39).
+Pearce went on to represent the Bosch Brewing Co. at their Ishpeming branch (38,39).

 Polk directory ad - <i>Michigan State Gazetteer and Business Directory for 1897</i>